cacheMon/SIEVE-website/docs/blog/posts/SIEVE.md

   - Performance
 ---

-# SIEVE: an eviction algorithm simpler than LRU
+# SIEVE is simpler than LRU
 Caching is a method of storing temporary data for quick access to keep the online world running smoothly.
 But with limited space, comes a critical decision: what to keep and what to discard.
 This is where **eviction algorithms** come into play.
 Our team recently designed a new cache eviction algorithm called **SIEVE**: it is both very effective and simple with just one FIFO queue.
 <!-- more -->